DarylWxc/Blog-Backup/source/_posts/Writing-Library.md

 It surprise some people when i tell them that they only need to write 13 sentences for
 ## writing task1
- - first paragraph --- the description of title
+ - first paragraph --- the description of title introduction - one sentence,paraphrase the problem
- - second paragraph --- describe the materials
+ - second paragraph --- describe the materials overview - two sentences,focus on the general tendency/obvious character
+don't mention the exact number,the content is summary,not conclusion
- - third paragraph --- describe the materials
+ - third/fourth paragraph --- describe the materials
+each paragraph for three/four sentences,express what you write in the beginning of each paragraph

 ## writing task2
  - 2 sentences---introduction---Your point
  - 5 sentences---first main body paragraph---reason